jaydeepdevda/DL-Keras-Faster-RCNN/README.md

 - The theano backend by default uses a 7x7 pooling region, instead of 14x14 as in the frcnn paper.
 This cuts down compiling time slightly.
 - The tensorflow backend performs a resize on the pooling region, instead of max pooling.
 This is much more efficient and has little impact on results.
 - Keras 2.0.3 Version is Supported
-- run using `!python train_frcnn.py` command in google colab
+- upload code with data and run command `!python train_frcnn.py` in google colab

 ## Example output: